cdpuk/ha-bestway/README.md

 This custom component integrates with the Bestway cloud API, providing control of devices such as Lay-Z-Spa hot tubs.

-You must have an account with the Bestway mobile app ([Android][bestway-android]/[iOS][bestway-ios]).
-Lay-Z-Spa app credentials will not work.
-Both apps appear to have identical feature sets.

 <p float="left">
   <img src="images/demo-thermostat.png" width="200" />
   <img src="images/demo-controls.png" width="200" />
   <img src="images/demo-diagnostic.png" width="200" />
 </p>

+## Required Account

+You must have an account with the Bestway mobile app ([Android][bestway-android]/[iOS][bestway-ios]).
+Lay-Z-Spa app credentials will not work.
+Both apps appear to have identical feature sets.

+Furthermore, it has been found that accounts must be created in certain countries for them to work using this integration.
+Supported countries include:

+* Germany
+* United Kingdom

+If you get an error stating that your account could not be found, remove the device from your account, then create a new account under a supported country.

 ## Device Support